 The sun's quiet activity could trigger a mini ice age, researchers warn.
 The sun is in the midst of its quietest period in more than a century.

 Several days ago, it was in 'cue ball' mode, with an incredible image from Nasa showing no large visible sunspots seen on its surface.
 Astronomers say this isn't unusual, and solar activity waxes and wanes in 11-year cycles, and we're currently in Cycle 24, which began in 2008.
 However, if the current trend continues, then the Earth could be headed for a 'mini ice age' researchers have warned.
-Scroll down for video The sun is in the midst of its quietest period in more than a century.
-Conventional wisdom holds that solar activity swings back and forth like a simple pendulum.
-At one end of the cycle, there is a quiet time with few sunspots and flares.
+Scroll down for video.
+Spotting solar flares BEFORE they erupt and what causes explosions on the sun.
+Among the many problems and challenges facing future missions to Mars is the threat of solar flares and radiation causing havoc with spacecrafts, and endangering astronauts.